Sounding Islam in China: a multi-sited ethnographic study

 SOAS, University of London

-Sounding Islam in China draws on the methodologies of aural ethnography in order to map the Islamic soundscapes of contemporary China.
-The approach is interdisciplinary in nature, but arises out of recent trends in anthropology and ethnomusicology.
-Aural ethnography indicates a fieldwork-based approach to sound, experience and meaning, which may be applied not only to formally recognised types of musical performance but to any “humanly produced sounds”.
+Sounding Islam in China proposes to map the Islamic soundscapes of contemporary China.
+We believe that investigation of the soundscape will provide new insights into the nature of religious practice, meaning and power, and illustrate the ways in which they are sonically negotiated both within society and in relation to the state.
+The approach indicates a fieldwork-based approach to sound, experience and meaning, and an emphasis on the insights afforded by embodied, sensorial knowledge which may be applied not only to formally recognised types of musical performance but to any “humanly organised sound”.

 We focus on sounded religious practices and other forms of religious expressive culture through four ethnographic case studies of Islamic soundscapes conducted in Muslim communities in Henan, Ningxia and Xinjiang.
 Our focus encompasses ‘live’ practices with their capacity to provoke collective heightened religious experience, and the mediated transmission of religious sounds and ideologies along with the debates which accrue around them.